linuxontheweb/LOTW/README.md

 ## Getting Started

-First, start the server with nodejs:
+First, start the server with nodejs (defaults to port 8080):

-$ node server.js
+`$ node server.js`

-This uses the default port, 8080.
-Then, in your browser, go to: localhost:8080
+Then, in your browser, go to: http://localhost:8080

 If you want to use another port (e.g. 12345), start it like so:

-$ node server.js 12345
+`$ node server.js 12345`

-Then, in your browser, go to: localhost:12345
+Then, in your browser, go to: http://localhost:12345